How we use your personal information for Homes for Ukraine Scheme

 - The name of a school any children will be attending

-- Details of family members that live at the property, to include ages
+- Details of family members that live at the property, to include ages, sex and disabilities and personal preferences

 - Contact details including; telephone number, email address

-- Information relating to any safeguarding, security checks and home assessments required for your suitability to provide support.
+- Information relating to any sfeguarding, security checks and home assessments required for your suitability to provide support.

 4. What will we do with your personal information?